-HTTP Live Streaming (HLS) was developed and released as a protocol in 2009 as online video delivery technology was improving rapidly and the streaming market was starting to become established.
+HLS stands for HTTP Live Streaming and was first developed and released as a protocol in 2009.
+Online video delivery technology was improving rapidly and the streaming market was starting to become established.
 Apple created HLS for use with iOS, specifically to improve the streaming experience for iPhone users since mobile devices frequently experience fluctuating bandwidth.
 (Earlier generations of iPhone had some problems, especially if switching between Wi-Fi and mobile networks while playing video.)
-We’ll take a deeper dive into this below, but HLS uses progressive downloading and adaptive bitrate and to create a smooth viewing experience tailored to the device that’s being used for output.
+We’ll take a deeper dive into this below, but HLS uses progressive downloading and adaptive bitrate to create a smooth viewing experience tailored to the device that’s being used for output.

-At the time HLS was introduced, the video streaming market was taking off and there were various streaming protocols and solutions available.
-It was unknown if any one of them would become predominant.
-However, the ability of HTTP-based protocols to deliver consistent and reliable high-quality video, no matter the device, software, or connection, put them ahead of the pack.
+The ability of HTTP-based protocols to deliver consistent and reliable high-quality video, no matter the device, software, or connection, put HLS ahead of the streaming protocol pack.
 Apple added regular improvements to HLS until it has become compatible across operating systems and devices and it is now one of the most-used protocols for content distribution.

 HLS streaming delivers content through standard HTTP web servers, requiring no special infrastructure.
 It also makes it less likely content will be blocked by firewalls.
 Now that it’s been developed beyond being an iOS-exclusive protocol, HLS can be played back on virtually anything: iOS and MacOS obviously, but also major web browsers, set-top boxes like Roku, and online video players.
 It’s also still evolving as Apple actively adds new features.

 HLS is an adaptive bitrate (ABR) protocol.
-ABR, also called adaptive streaming, was designed to detect user bandwidth and CPU capacity and, as you might guess, adapt its streams to what best suits the viewing device.
+ABR, also called adaptive streaming, was designed to detect user bandwidth and CPU capacity and adapt its streams to what best suits the viewing device.

 On a slightly more in-depth technical level,